Each symbol has four components (or “cells”), each of which references another object:

 results in an error, such as ‘Symbol's value as variable is void’.

-the function for returning the name of the file.
+primitive function that returns the name of the file):